DRAMA & COMMUNICATION PROGRAMMES

 Inspiring creative and cognitive thinking through poetry and prose

-Based around stories that appeal to children while helping children develop self-awareness and an understanding of their own abilities, Speech and Drama for our 4-6 year olds work towards the Trinity College London’s Young Performers Certificate – supported by the teacher in an appropriate, child-centred environment.
+Based around stories that appeal to children while helping children develop self-awareness and an understanding of their own abilities, Speech and Drama for our 5 and 6 year olds work towards the Trinity College London’s Young Performers Certificate – supported by the teacher in an appropriate, child-centred environment.

 In Speech and Drama for Young Children, our students will: